 Bowman house rule: people before Apple!

 To offset the “outrageous demand” of family bonding time, we allow our teen wi-fi time, back at the hotel room, at some point daily.
 Wi-fi time for the teen is the perfect coffee or wine time for adults.

 Let your teens check in with friends back home and use it to your advantage!
-J, our teen, is often more engaged in exploring, because friends want her to report back on things she saw and pictures (and selfies) she took.
+J, our teen, is often more engaged in exploring, because friends want her to report back on things she saw and selfies she took.

 If you haven’t read about the Bowman family hands on history activity, give it a try.
 We travel so much, I want my kids to really enjoy and appreciate what we are doing.
 They get travel homework before we leave on a trip.
 I tell them where we’re going, some cool things about the place and ask them to google the place and come up with what they found interesting and what they want to see.

-Put yourself in your teenager’s shoes and run the script in their head.
-Your teen: what’s the point of standing in this old, round building with no roof and a pile of rocks with a bunch of other people?
+Put yourself in your teenager’s shoes to understand where they’re coming from.
+Your teen: What’s the point of standing in this old, round building with no roof and a pile of rocks with a bunch of other people?
 This is hot and boring.
 My parents are embarassing me right now.

-But what if you give them some travel homework and let them research the place in advance?
-The script changes.
+If you give them some travel homework and let them research the place in advance, the script may change.
 Your teen: we are standing in a round building with no roof and a pile of rocks in Rome called the Colosseum.
 Some gladiator in a skirt probably got shred to pieces by a tiger right here a long time ago.
-Awesome.
+Gladiator was awesome.
+How did they fill this place up with water?
 It’s time for a selfie, my friends won’t believe I was here!

 Don’t pull a Griswold on your vacation!
 There is no need to see every sight in the guide book.
 You can learn a lot from your teen about slowing down.
 On a recent trip to Scotland, we spent the day in a small village, in and out of monasteries, museums and castles.